Camden McLellan

 Camden McLellan (born 7 June 2004) is a South African professional Motocross racer.
-McLellan has competed in the FIM Motocross World Championship since making two wildcard appearances in the 2022 season.
+McLellan has competed in the FIM Motocross World Championship since the 2022 season.

 McLellan is currently signed to ride for the Monster Energy Triumph Racing team from the 2024 FIM Motocross World Championship onwards, making him part of Triumph's return to the sport of motocross.
 At the 2025 MXGP of Trentino, McLellan won the first race in the MX2 class, marking Triumph's first world championship-level race win since their return to motocross.

 In 2018, he became the first South African rider to win a title in the European Motocross Championship, when he won the EMX85 class.

 McLellan has represented his country at the Motocross of Nations on five occasions, with the most recent being at the 2025 edition.

 Career

 Junior Career

 McLellan grew up racing in the junior ranks throughout his native South Africa.
 This period saw him win several national championships and join the Red Bull KTM South Africa team.
 After winning his first title in the 85cc Pro Mini class in 2016, Mclellan travelled to the United States to compete in the Thor Mini O's event.
 He combined successfully defending the Pro Mini title in 2017 with a part-time racing schedule in Europe.
 Following this, McLellan competed in the 2017 FIM Motocross Junior World Championship, where he scored five points in the 85 class.

 In 2018, McLellan made his full-time move to Europe, by signing for the German Kosak KTM team.
 This move saw him win the Junior Cup 85 class in Germany and win the EMX85 class of the 2018 European Motocross Championship.
 By doing this, he beat both Kay de Wolf and Liam Everts to become the first South African to win a European title.
 Following this, he finished fifth overall at the Junior World Championship in Australia.
 Staying with the Kosak team, McLellan moved up to compete on a 125cc KTM in the 2019 European Motocross Championship.
 In his first full season on the 125, he finished eighteenth in the final standings with four top-ten finishes.
 In Germany, McLellan finished third in the 125 Cup class of the ADAC MX Masters and in the 2019 FIM Motocross Junior World Championship he finished sixth overall with two ninth place finishes.